The other day in the mail, well, I guess it was the mail doesn't matter.

 Trump gets defensive when asked why he took time off from the campaign to open his hotel.

-It just goes to show that you cannot, you cannot count on the media seeing things your way, even if they do, they won't report it.
+It just goes to show that you cannot, you cannot count on the media seeing things your way.

-Rather than see Trump working hard and combining all kinds of you know, I'd say my takeaway is, and all of this frankly.
+Rather than see Trump working hard and combining all kinds of, you know, I tell you, my takeaway is, and all of this, frankly, I don't know how many of you have stopped to think of this.

 How many Republicans do you know who would have caved into all this pressure and criticism by now?

-Just said to hell with this, I don't need this.
+Just said the hell with this.

-And they Would have changed their campaign and do whatever necessary to stop the criticism.
+And they would have changed their campaign and do whatever necessary to stop the criticism.

 Trump has not.